 Starting in a Small Market

 Since I was born and grew up in San Luis Obispo, CA, my first contact with the radio industry was at the small market level.
-While I was in high school I was asked to read news and sports on a Saturday morning show on KSLY (AM), the local rock and roll radio station at that time.
+In 1968 during my senior year in high school I was asked to read news and sports on a Saturday morning show on KSLY (AM), the local rock and roll radio station at that time.
 That was an unpaid gig, but I will always remember that as a very important first step for me into the radio industry.

 My focus during college was journalism, reporting/editing, and news production.
 My first paid commercial radio experience was in San Luis Obispo at KVEC (AM).
 Of central important to my radio industry work was my college radio experience in San Luis Obispo while I was in the journalism degree program at Cal Poly.